Test-Time Distillation for Continual Model Adaptation: Experimental Details of Datasets, Baselines, and Hyperparameters

 \subsection{Datasets}

 In this paper, we evaluate the proposed method on widely recognized benchmarks that are designed to assess model robustness under distribution shifts.
-These benchmarks include CIFAR-10-C, ImageNet-C~\cite{cifar10-100-C}, Office-Home~\cite{officehome}, and PACS~\cite{PACS}.
-Moreover, we provide experimental results on the CIFAR-100-C~\cite{cifar10-100-C} dataset in Appendix \ref{app:cifar100c}.
+These benchmarks include CIFAR-10-C, ImageNet-C, Office-Home, and PACS.
+Moreover, we provide experimental results on the CIFAR-100-C dataset in Appendix \ref{app:cifar100c}.
 They encompass two types of adaptation scenarios: corruptions and domain generalizations.
 Below, we provide an overview of each dataset.

-\paragraph{CIFAR-10-C, CIFAR-100-C, and ImageNet-C.} CIFAR-10-C, CIFAR-100-C, and ImageNet-C are derived from their respective base datasets—CIFAR-10, CIFAR-100~\cite{cifar10-100}, and ImageNet~\cite{imagenet}—by applying systematic corruptions.
+\paragraph{CIFAR-10-C, CIFAR-100-C, and ImageNet-C.} CIFAR-10-C, CIFAR-100-C, and ImageNet-C are derived from their respective base datasets, CIFAR-10, CIFAR-100, and ImageNet, by applying systematic corruptions.
 These datasets feature 15 corruption types, including Gaussian noise, shot noise, impulse noise, defocus blur, motion blur, zoom blur, frost, fog, brightness, contrast, elastic transformations, pixelation, and JPEG compression.
 Each corruption type is categorized into five severity levels, representing progressively more challenging distributional shifts.
 These datasets are widely used to benchmark model robustness against common corruptions and noise.
 An illustration of these corruptions is shown in Figure~\ref{fig:imagenetc}.
+We consistently choose the highest level 5 in this paper.

-\paragraph{Office-Home.} Office-Home~\cite{officehome} is a domain adaptation dataset consisting of images from four domains: Art, Clipart, Product, and Real-World.
+\paragraph{Office-Home.} Office-Home is a domain adaptation dataset consisting of images from four domains: Art, Clipart, Product, and Real-World.
 It contains 65 object categories commonly encountered in office and home environments, such as ``desk,'' ``keyboard,'' and ``backpack.''
 The dataset is designed to evaluate domain adaptation methods under significant domain gaps, with a focus on generalizing from one domain to unseen domains.
 In this paper, we utilize "Art" as the source domain, with the other three domains as target domains.